Suggestions for Visiting Pompeii

 Getting organized for a visit.
 These days it costs around €11.00 to see the ruins.
 Unless you are a member of the EU, there is no discount for seniors or students.
 Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to many amusement parks...not a bad deal.
 But once you enter, you cannot leave without paying again (there are no hand stamps).
 This means that you should be very organized:

 1. Bring a large bottle of water (if the day will be warm) and perhaps something to eat.
 A cafe is located north of the Forum (along with a small bookshop) in case you want to eat in the ruins.

 2. Take a guidebook.
 Even if you have educated yourself about the ruins, a good guidebook is invaluable.
 Vendors sell them on the way into the ruins, but these are mostly just cheap tourist guides.
-You would be better served to plan ahead and buy one before you arrive at the site.
-I recommend this guidebook.
+You would be better served to plan ahead and buy one before you arrive at the site, such as this guidebook.
 However, even if you forget to bring a guidebook, you will find a good shop at the Porta Marina entrance, which sells a complete range of guidebooks (and various souvenirs) in all major languages.

 3. Wear comfortable shoes.
 The main streets in Pompeii are treacherous with their undulating stones, and I have seen more than one person fall.

 5. Bring a good camera, because you will want to take many photos and/or movies.
 It helps if your camera works well in low light (without a flash) since many rooms are dimly lit.
 Be prepared for lots of tourists in your shots, unless you arrive early in the morning.